Exact plane symmetric black bounce with a perfect-fluid exterior obeying a linear equation of state: Exact perfect-fluid solution for ( ) with plane symmetry

 In this paper, we study an exact static solution to the following Einstein equations with a perfect fluid obeying $p=\chi\rho$ in $n(\ge 4)$ dimensions:

 Here $\rho$ and $p$ are the energy density and pressure of a perfect fluid, respectively, and $u^\mu$ is the normalized $n$-velocity of the fluid element satisfying $u_\mu u^\mu=-1$.

 The general static solution with planar symmetry in this system was obtained by Gamboa~\cite{GamboaSaravi}.
-In Appendix~\ref{app:General-sol}, using a different coordinate system, we present a simple derivation of the Gamboa solution and its generalization by considering an \textit{arbitrary} Ricci-flat base manifold instead of just $\mathbb{R}^{n-2}$.
-However, in the present work, this generalization is not considered and the base manifold is chosen as the $(n-2)$-dimensional flat space to preserve planar symmetry, whose line element is denoted by $\D l_{n-2}^2$.
+In Appendix~\ref{app:General-sol}, using a different coordinate system, we present a simple derivation of the Gamboa solution and its generalization by considering an arbitrary Ricci-flat base manifold instead of just $\mathbb{R}^{n-2}$.
+However, in this work, this generalization is not considered and the base manifold is chosen as an $(n-2)$-dimensional flat space to preserve planar symmetry, whose line element is denoted by $\D l_{n-2}^2$.